-The Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
-The notes to financial statements included in Item 8 contain a summary of the significant accounting policies and methods used in the preparation of Delcath's financial statements.
-The Company is still in the development stage and has no revenues, trade receivables, inventories, or significant fixed or intangible assets and therefore has very limited opportunities to choose among accounting policies or methods.
-In many cases, the Company must use an accounting policy or method because it is the only policy or method permitted under accounting principles generally accepted in the United States of America.
+Our financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
+The notes to financial statements included in Item 8 contain a summary of the significant accounting policies and methods used in the preparation of our financial statements.
+We are still in the development stage and have no revenues, trade receivables, inventories, or significant fixed or intangible assets, and therefore have very limited opportunities to choose among accounting policies or methods.
+In many cases, we must use an accounting policy or method because it is the only policy or method permitted under accounting principles generally accepted in the United States of America.

-Additionally, the Company devotes substantial resources to clinical trials and other research and development activities relating to obtaining FDA and other approvals for the Delcath system, the cost of which is required to be charged to expense as incurred.
-This further limits the Company's choice of accounting policies and methods.
-Similarly, management believes there are very limited circumstances in which the Company's financial statement estimates are significant or critical.
+Additionally, we devote substantial resources to clinical trials and other research and development activities relating to obtaining FDA and other approvals for the Delcath System, the cost of which is required to be charged to expense as incurred.
+This further limits our choice of accounting policies and methods.
+Similarly, management believes there are very limited circumstances in which our financial statement estimates are significant or critical.

-The Company considers the valuation allowance for the deferred tax assets to be a significant accounting estimate.
-In applying SFAS No. 109, "Accounting for Income Taxes," management estimates future taxable income from operations and tax planning strategies in determining if it is more likely than not that the Company will realize the benefits of its deferred tax assets.
+We consider the valuation allowance for the deferred tax assets to be a significant accounting estimate.
+In applying SFAS No. 109, "Accounting for Income Taxes," management estimates future taxable income from operations and tax planning strategies in determining if it is more likely than not that we will realize the benefits of our deferred tax assets.

 In December 2004, the Financial Accounting Standards Board (FASB) issued FASB Statement No. 123 (revised 2004), Share-Based Payment, which is a revision of SFAS No. 123, Accounting for Stock-Based Compensation.
 SFAS 123(R) supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees and amends SFAS No. 95, Statement of Cash Flows.
 Generally, the approach in SFAS No. 123(R) is similar to the approach described in SFAS No. 123.
 However, SFAS No. 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
 Pro forma disclosure is no longer an alternative.
-The Company adopted SFAS 123(R) in 2005.
-Item 7A.
-Quantitative and Qualitative Disclosure About Market Risk.
+We adopted SFAS 123(R) in 2005.